 A reasonable time is expected for the licensee staff to complete an evaluation, develop, and begin implementation of corrective action plans in preparation for a supplemental inspection.
 This period is generally proportional to the significance and complexity of the GTG issue(s) prompting the supplemental inspection.
 If the licensee does not complete preparations and request supplemental inspection within a reasonable time following a GTG performance issue, regional management should (a) prompt the licensee to provide the basis for the delay including significance insights, (b) encourage the licensee to promptly complete analysis and corrective action plan to preclude repetition, and (c) coordinate with the licensee to schedule a timely supplemental inspection.

-a significant concern regarding licensee readiness arise prior to the inspection , the inspectors will promptly inform NRC management and the licensee regarding the concern, its basis, and recommended remedial actions to prepare for a successful supplemental inspection.
-The licensee may be offered the opportunity to defer or reschedule the supplemental inspection but shall be made to understand that, in the event the inspection is de:
+Should a significant concern regarding licensee readiness arise during inspection preparation or prior to the start of the direct inspection period, the inspectors will promptly inform NRC management and the licensee regarding the concern, its basis, and recommended remedial actions to prepare for a successful supplemental inspection.
+The licensee may be offered the opportunity to defer or reschedule the supplemental inspection but shall be made to understand that, in the event the inspection is deferred:

 A second inspection preparation effort will be necessary